 - Contractors engaged by householders must provide a copy of a current Tax Clearance Certificate and certify that the works carried out and the materials and fittings used are of appropriate quality and standard.

 In advance of applying for a grant, the home owner must:

-- Be in receipt of a notification from a water supplier advising that there is likely to be lead plumbing (pipes and fittings) within the curtilage of the premises.
+- Be in receipt of a notification from a water supplier advising that there is likely to be lead plumbing (pipes and fittings) within the curtilage of the premises or

-- Or hold a certificate issued within the six months immediately prior to the date of application by a laboratory with accreditation for testing for lead in drinking water, showing a parametric value for lead in the water supply at the premises which exceeds the statutory limit, currently 10μg/l (10 micrograms per litre).
+- Hold a certificate issued within the six months immediately prior to the date of application by a laboratory with accreditation for testing for lead in drinking water, showing a parametric value for lead in the water supply at the premises which exceeds the statutory limit, currently 10μg/l (10 micrograms per litre).
 The issuing laboratory must be accredited by the Irish National Accreditation Board (INAB).